SchweizerischeBundesbahnen/flutter-oidc/example/README.md

 # sbb_oidc_example

-This app demonstrates how to use the `sbb_oidc` plugin.
+This app demonstrates how to use the `sbb_oidc` package.

 ## Setup